stfc/PSyclone/doc/user_guide/introduction_to_psykal.rst

 In the PSyKAl model, the Kernel code operates on an individual element of a field (such as a column of cells).
-The reason for doing this is that it gives the PSy layer flexibility in choosing the iteration order and exploiting the spacial domain parallelisation.
+The reason for doing this is that it gives the PSy layer flexibility in choosing the iteration order and exploiting the spatial domain parallelisation.
 The Kernel layer is not allowed to include any calls or directives related to parallelisation and works on raw Fortran arrays (to allow the compiler to optimise the code).
 Since a Kernel is called over the spatial domain (by the PSy layer) it